 Tackle one issue at a time.
 Again, this boils down to will-power, and focus.
 It’s easier to put your energy into one change than it is to try to change a few things at once.
 You can always set new goals for yourself later in the year once your current resolution has become habit.

 Understand that will-power is a limited resource.
 Set yourself up for success as much as possible by keeping your goals easy, simple, and removing any hurdles that you can that might tempt you to falter.
 Don’t allow junk food in your kitchen if you’re trying to lose weight.
 If you’re trying to quit smoking, drink in bars that don’t have a smoking area.

 You don’t have to wait until January 1st to set a change in motion in your life.
 Start when you’re ready and don’t worry about dates or how long you have to hang in there.
 Just focus on completing your next small goal.

-It's worth repeating - keep your goals small, and managable.
-This is not a cop-out and it's not the easy-route - it's the smart route.
-This Kaizen approach is far more intune with how your brain and body work, so change will feel more natural.
+It’s worth repeating - keep your goals small, and manageable.
+This is not a cop-out and it’s not the easy-route - it’s the smart route.
+This Kaizen approach is far more in-tune with how your brain and body work, so change will feel more natural.

 Track your progress

 Keeping a journal or a log of your progress can be a great way to motivate you.
 When you’re feeling a little burned out or can’t remember why you’re doing this you can look back on how far you’ve come.
 It’s a helpful reminder of how capable you are of making this change.